Chillu1/ModiBuff/README.md

 Setting up all recipes, with 64 pool allocation per recipe takes 60ns, and 104KB.

-Preallocating 1_000 modifiers of each recipe (currently 100±) takes 67ms, and 35MB.
+Pre-allocating 1_000 modifiers of each recipe (currently 100±) takes 67ms, and 35MB.

 Pooling in ModiBuff is 700X faster than original old version (because of pool rent & return)
 But it's also much faster in cases of doing init/stack/refresh on an existing modifier (we don't create a new modifier anymore)